VR Development: Intro to Creating Virtual Reality Content

 Ready Player One by Ernest Cline

-This sentence, describing the seemingly absurd possibilities of owning a set of virtual reality goggles in 2045 is already outdated.
+This sentence, describing the seemingly absurd circumstances of using virtual reality goggles in 2045 is already outdated.
 Meditative readings of the Bible are available on Samsung Gear VR today.
 For free.
 Sit back and enjoy.

 Not many of those hundreds of branded experiences available on VR platforms are as interactive and realistic as you may expect.
 But they’re out there, open to the public, collecting users and reviews, while benefiting their developers.
 If you want to know how to build a VR application for your customers, employees, or simply for the good of the humankind, keep reading.
 Let’s start with the most reasonable examples of VR implementation.

-Spending hundreds of dollars on VR products and supported hardware is not the only option for people who want to try immersive gaming.
-VR amusement park chains such as The Void or Oriental Science Fiction Valley are opening up around the globe to combine standard virtual reality software with real-life sets – all for a fraction of the price spent on the hardware.
+Spending hundreds of dollars on VR products and required hardware is not the only option for people who want to try immersive gaming.
+Standalone VR amusement parks, free-roam multiplayer VR attractions, and VR rides in shopping malls are open for people seeking short-time thrills for a fraction of the real-time price.

 Customer experience simulations, product demos, fun experiments with a nebulous relation to the company are the most common examples of using VR in advertising.
-These are mostly one-time campaigns aimed at creating a buzz around the brand, getting customers excited, and letting them try a product in a somewhat gamified way.
-The Vincent Van Gogh Museum in Amsterdam, for instance, employed a VR development company to create a virtual tour for the painter’s five classic paintings.
-The experience was viewed 7 million times and made a lot of headlines as the first time all five of Van Gogh’s sunflower paintings could be seen in one place.
-Creating such content is easy and profitable especially if all it takes is a 360-degree tour around your facility or a newly opened location.
+These are mostly one-time campaigns aimed at creating a buzz around the brand, getting customers excited, and letting them try a product in a somewhat gamified manner.
+A common way to do that is by filming a 360 tour of the product or service.
+British train operator Lumo created a film introducing their new trains and giving stakeholders and passengers an idea of what it’s like to travel with them.
+Creating such content is easy and profitable.

 Training and education